About the Journal

-A global arena for disseminating outcome measure implementation, experiences and best practices.
+A global arena for disseminating gold standard pratice and experiences.

 An international forum for the conveyance of knowledge on how to measure and report upon key and robust outcomes that matter to professionals and their clients.

-A portal for the sharing of collaborative tools used by professionals and organisations experienced in measuring successes and adapting to new methods of practice.
+A portal for the sharing of collaborative tools used by professionals and organisations experienced in measuring successes or adapting or promoting new methods of practice.

 The significant challenge is how to create, within the existing and future workforce, the capability to work in transdisciplinary teams capable of effective collaboration; or for the sharing of skills and knowledge amongst peers.
 The development of such capability necessitates changes in how we prepare that workforce.
 This journal offers a portal of reference for collaborative professional practitioners to share their experiences and knowledge with colleagues within their own profession, as well as by analogy to other professions.

 As such, we will look for submissions that do any of the following:

 - Offer a critical discussion of any area of contemporary professional practice

-- Describe applications of research findings, innovation or other initiative to an area of professional practice, particularly which might be considered and applied by analogy to other disciplines
+- Describe applications of research findings, innovation or other initiative to an area of professional practice, particularly but not exclusively, which might be considered and applied by analogy to other disciplines

 - Bring together transdisciplinary activities in relation to professional practice

 - Explore the inter-relationship of professional practice

 - Contribute to recent developing conversations within professional practice

 - Offer surprising, unexpected and creative innovations within a professional practice context

 - Have an emphasis on a professional work-related application